 At issue are Dewey’s loan agreements tied to its lines of credit, the consultant said.
 Typically, law firms are required to maintain a certain number or percentage of partners, said Zimmermann.
-Dewey is in renegotiation talks with lenders including Citigroup Inc. (C) on restructuring its credit lines, the firm said.
+Dewey is in renegotiation talks with lenders including Citigroup Inc. (C:US) on restructuring its credit lines, the firm said.

 “We’re in ongoing discussions and they’re private,” Angelo Kakolyris, a spokesman for the firm, said today.
 He declined to comment on the Russia office.

 New York-based Citigroup said yesterday the firm is still in good standing.
 The New York Times reported earlier, citing three unidentified sources, Dewey’s talks with its banks.

 “Dewey LeBoeuf is a client in good standing with Citi Private Bank,” Dan DiPietro, chairman of Citi’s Law Firm Group, said in an e-mailed statement.
 “Citi has had a banking relationship with the firm dating back to the early 1970s and continues to provide banking services to a significant percentage of the partners and associates.”

 Dewey has maintained that the departures are consistent with the reduced headcount contemplated by the firm’s restructuring plan.
 Further departures are expected, the firm said in a statement yesterday.

 “Their best hope is loyalty,” Zimmermann said.
 “At this point what Dewey needs to do is to retain their top talent and attract strong talent and the hill keeps getting steeper.”